9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-13/lesson.md

 - The light is green.
 - Kittens grow up to be cats
 - Italy is a candy.
-- If you mix blue and yellow paint together, you get red.

 - [ ] **Contrasting Cases:** Give students two list of statements and ask: